aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-xz/_index.md

 ---
-title: How to create tarxz archive .net with Aspose.Zip
+title: Add files to tar, create tarxz archive .NET with Aspose.Zip
 linktitle: Compressing to TarXz
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to create tarxz archive .net and how to compress tarxz files using Aspose.Zip for .NET.
-Follow this step‑by‑step guide for efficient storage and transmission.
+description: Learn how to add files to tar and create tarxz archives in .NET using Aspose.Zip.
+This guide shows how to compress files to tarxz with high efficiency.
 weight: 14
 url: /net/archive-extraction-and-formats/compress-to-tar-xz/
-date: 2025-12-05
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to create tarxz archive .net with Aspose.Zip
+# How to add files to tar, create tarxz archive .NET with Aspise.Zip

 ## Introduction

-If you need to **create a tarxz archive .net**, Aspose.Zip for .NET makes the process straightforward and reliable.
+If you need to **add files to tar** and then compress them into a tarxz archive using .NET, Aspose.Zip for .NET makes the process straightforward and reliable.
 Whether you’re packaging logs, configuration files, or any other assets for storage or transmission, compressing to the TarXz format gives you a high compression ratio while preserving the familiar tar structure.
 In this tutorial we’ll walk through the exact steps—complete with code snippets—so you can integrate tarxz creation into your .NET applications with confidence.

 ## Quick Answers
 - **What is the primary class?** `TarArchive` from `Aspose.Zip.Tar`